 In this example, we described the aws-ec2

-backend as being unnecessary, so in addition to disabling it, we don’t mind if the tokens associated are all forcibly revoked as well.
+backend as being unnecessary, so in addition to disabling it, we don’t mind if the tokens associated with it are all forcibly revoked as well.
 So how do we quickly and forcibly revoke all of the tokens associated with the backend named aws-ec2

 ?

-Let’s learn about what vault revoke --help
+Let’s learn about what vault lease revoke --help

 has to say about it:

-$ vault revoke --help
+$ vault lease revoke --help

-Usage: vault revoke [options] id
+Usage: vault lease revoke [options] ID

-It appears that we can forcibly revoke all tokens associated with a prefix (the backend mount name) by using the -force
+It appears we can forcibly revoke all tokens associated with a prefix (the backend mount name) by using the -force

 and -prefix